 A common fear among children is that they can become radioactive by touching you after radiation therapy.
 With most types of radiation therapy, this is not possible.
 Your doctor will tell you if you need to take any precautions.

 A: “Radiation therapy is like an x-ray.
 It doesn’t hurt.
 It’s safe to touch me.”

 Q: Why do you need to rest so much?

 Children often can’t understand the exhaustion you may feel after treatment.
 They may resent you not doing as much with them.

-A: “The operation/treatment I’m having has made me tired and I need to rest a lot so my body can recover and get better.
-Why don’t we make a plan for where we’ll go or what we’ll do on a day I have more energy?
-Perhaps today we can do something quiet together like watch a movie.”
+A: “The operation/treatment I’m having has made me tired and I need to rest so my body can recover.
+Let’s make a plan for what we’ll do on a day I have more energy.
+Perhaps today we can do something quiet like watch a movie.”

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.